pirovc/metameta/README.md

 NEW:
 ----
-v1.1) Support single and paired-end reads, multiple and custom databases, several bug fixes, krona integration
+v1.1) Support single and paired-end reads, multiple and custom databases, krona integration

 Install:
 --------